-Although vaping cannabis doesn’t smell as strong as smoking it, vaping cannabis still produces a noticeable smell.
+Although vaping cannabis doesn’t smell as strong as smoking it, it still produces a noticeable smell.

 But there are ways to reduce the smell of vaped cannabis.